Biden's fellow Democrats scramble to prevent shutdown, default | Politics

 Biden's fellow Democrats scramble to prevent shutdown, default

-Senate Majority Leader Chuck Schumer said more votes are likely, but did not specify what course https://www.reuters.com/world/us/moment-truth-us-congress-government-funding-debt-biden-agenda-2021-09-27 he would take.
+In the Senate, Democratic Majority Leader Chuck Schumer has also indicated more votes are likely, but has not specified what course https://www.reuters.com/world/us/moment-truth-us-congress-government-funding-debt-biden-agenda-2021-09-27 he would take.
 Lawmakers have just three days to avert a possible government shutdown by midnight Thursday, the end of the current fiscal year.

-President Joe Biden's fellow Democrats will seek to head off both a government shutdown and a potentially economically crippling U.S. credit default on Tuesday while also trying to agree on a mammoth tax and spending package for his ambitious social policy agenda.
-Senate Democrats had hoped to avoid a partial government shutdown and to suspend the federal debt ceiling with a single vote.
-But they were blocked on Monday by Republicans, who have offered broad opposition to Democratic legislative priorities and said the two matters should be dealt with separately.
+President Joe Biden's fellow Democrats were seeking to head off both a government shutdown and a potentially economically crippling U.S. credit default on Tuesday while also trying to agree on a mammoth tax and spending package for his ambitious social policy agenda.
+Democrats had hoped to avoid a partial government shutdown and to suspend the federal debt ceiling with a single vote.
+But they were blocked on Monday in the Senate by Republicans, who have offered broad opposition to Democratic legislative priorities and said the two matters should be dealt with separately.

-The Democrats hold slim majorities in the Senate and House of Representatives.
-Senate Majority Leader Chuck Schumer said more votes are likely, but did not specify what course https://www.reuters.com/world/us/moment-truth-us-congress-government-funding-debt-biden-agenda-2021-09-27 he would take.
+Now Congress may tackle those issues on their own.
+House of Representatives Speaker Nancy Pelosi told lawmakers that the House may hold a vote later Tuesday to raise the debt ceiling, according to a source.
+It was not immediately clear whether the chamber would hold a separate vote to extend government funding.
+In the Senate, Democratic Majority Leader Chuck Schumer has also indicated more votes are likely, but has not specified what course https://www.reuters.com/world/us/moment-truth-us-congress-government-funding-debt-biden-agenda-2021-09-27 he would take.

+Democrats are also struggling to unite behind two pillars of Biden's domestic policy agenda: a $1 trillion infrastructure bill and a $3.5 trillion social spending package.
+A key Democratic moderate, Senator Kyrsten Sinema, was headed to the White House on Tuesday to discuss the social spending bill, a source familiar with the planning said.
+She has said the $3.5 trillion price tag is too high.

 Democrats originally planned to handle both bills in tandem.
-But at a party caucus meeting on Monday, House Speaker Nancy Pelosi said her chamber would vote on the infrastructure bill on Thursday even though lawmakers are still negotiating the social spending bill including its total cost.
+But at a party caucus meeting on Monday, Pelosi said her chamber would vote on the infrastructure bill on Thursday even though lawmakers are still negotiating the social spending bill, including its total cost.
 "We just have to make difficult choices," Pelosi said, according to a source familiar with her comments who spoke on condition of anonymity.

 Centrist Democrats have balked at the scale of the social spending package.
 The White House and top lawmakers may narrow some benefits to bring the price tag down, sources say, but they have yet to settle on a figure.
 Lawmakers on the party's left have threatened to torpedo the infrastructure bill.
 They have expressed concern that the plan to expand health and education benefits and fight climate change could fall by the wayside if Congress prioritizes spending on highways, broadband and other infrastructure.